How much does it cost?

 How often are games and practices?

-We generally practice three nights a week, Monday, Wednesday and Thursday from 6:30 to 8:30.
+We generally practice three nights a week from 6:30 to 8:30.
 There will be some variations depending on weather and the age group involved.
 When the games start in August there will be 1 game on the weekend, usually on Saturday or Sunday during the day.

 Where do you play/practice?